-Finding: The Applicant's requested URA expansion is subject to a quasi-judicial procedure to amend the City and County Comprehensive Plans, which requires public notification and public hearings before NUAMC, Newberg City Council, and Yamhill County Board of Commissioners.
-The public hearing notice of action and decision, and the hearings on this proposal before the NUAMC, City Council, and Yamhill County Board of Commissioners provides opportunities for citizen participation.
+The Applicant's requested URA expansion is subject to a quasi-judicial procedure to amend the City and County Comprehensive Plans, which requires public notification and a public hearing before the NUAMC.
+The hearing will provide the general public an opportunity to comment and testify on the Applicant's proposal.
+NUAMC decision-makers consists of representatives from both the City and County.